Legal Writing Specialist

 Areas of expertise: Legal Research & Writing; Legal Editing and Citation

-Courses taught: Legal Research and Writing I; Legal Research and Writing II; Writing to Persuade (offered through the Dispute Resolution Institute); Lawyering: Advice and Persuasion; Legal Reasoning Workshop I; LLM Legal Research and Writing; Legal Reasoning and Writing (offered through the Summer CLEO program); Legal Writing (offered through the Summer CAP program).
+Courses taught: Legal Research and Writing I and II; Writing to Persuade (offered through the Dispute Resolution Institute); Lawyering: Advice and Persuasion; Legal Reasoning Workshop I; LLM Legal Research and Writing; Legal Reasoning and Writing (offered through a Summer CLEO program); Legal Writing (offered through a Summer CAP program); Contracts: Transactional Law.

 Mary B. Trevor is an Emerita Professor of Law at Mitchell Hamline School of Law.
 She also has served there as an academic excellence tutor and legal writing specialist in the Office of Academic Excellence, where she specialized in tutoring for writing assignments for the lawyering and advocacy courses and in working with students preparing for the bar.
-In addition, she has periodically taught writing and skills classes for incoming, first-year, and LL.M. students, and she has served as a consultant for the first-year legal writing program.
+In addition, she has periodically taught writing and skills classes for incoming, first-year, and LL.M. students, and she has served as a consultant for the first-year LARC program.
+She has recently started teaching as an adjunct in her new area of interest—Contract law.

-While at Hamline, Professor Trevor pursued her interest in Alternative Dispute Resolution by serving as the associate editor for the Journal of Alternative Dispute Resolution in Employment, co-authoring an article about incorporating a mediation simulation into the LRW curriculum, and acting as a frequent co-editor with Professor Giuseppe De Palo, now senior fellow at the Mitchell Hamline Dispute Resolution Institute, of books and articles about the use of ADR in international business transactions.
+While at Hamline, Professor Trevor pursued her interest in Alternative Dispute Resolution by serving as the associate editor for the Journal of Alternative Dispute Resolution in Employment, co-authoring a law review article about incorporating a mediation simulation into the LRW curriculum, and acting as a frequent co-editor and co-author with Professor Giuseppe De Palo, now senior fellow at the Mitchell Hamline Dispute Resolution Institute and International Professor of ADR Law and Practice, of books and articles about the use of ADR in international business transactions.

-Professor Trevor now divides her time between occasional classroom teaching and tutoring at Mitchell Hamline, freelance editing of legal articles and books, designing online grammar and citation exercises for West Academic, spending as much time as possible with her granddaughter, and trying to rein in two rambunctious labradoodles.
+Professor Trevor now divides her time between adjunct teaching, freelance editing of legal articles and books, designing online grammar and citation exercises for West Academic, spending as much time as possible with her granddaughters, and trying to rein in two rambunctious labradoodles.